Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

 \subsection{Database and Descriptors}

 As discussed in Section \ref{sec:data_collection}, three datasets $\mathcal{S}$, $\mathcal{H}$ and $\mathcal{P}$ were collected for arm segmentation, pointing recognition and pointing direction estimation, respectively.
-For the collection of these datasets, 12 participants were recruited where nine and three participants contributed training and test data, respectively.
+For the collection of these datasets, 12 participants were recruited, with nine contributing to the training data and three to the test data.
 Participants and recorded environments in the test set were not included in the collection of training data.
 Participants include four females and eight males with maximum and minimum heights of 1.56 m and 1.91 m, respectively.
-All image data was collected with a simple web-camera yielding images of size $480\times640$.
-However, in order to enable robust usage with any camera, the images were reduced to resolution $288\times384$.
+All image data was collected with a simple web camera yielding images of size $480\times640$.
+However, to enable robust usage with any camera, the images were reduced to resolution $288\times384$.
 To enhance the labeling process of the information, the acquired data for segmentation was obtained at a resolution of $1920\times 1080$ and later reduced.
 This allows for a more comprehensive visualization of objects or regions of interest and facilitates the identification and annotation of such elements.